mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

    the Point class).

    Change the scale method to be the magic method for multiplication.
-Change the tests to use the ``*`` operator.
+Change the tests to use the ``*`` operator (instead of scale).
 The tests should still pass.

    .. activecode:: ch_c2_5